Listed buildings in Kirkby Overblow

-Kirby Overblow is a civil parish in the county of North Yorkshire, England.
+Kirkby Overblow is a civil parish in the county of North Yorkshire, England.
 It contains 21 listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at GradeII*, the middle of the three grades, and the others are at GradeII, the lowest grade.
 The parish contains the village of Kirkby Overblow, the hamlet of Dunkeswick, and the surrounding countryside.
 Most of the listed buildings are houses and associated structures and farmhouses, and the others include a church, a bridge, boundary stones, and a milestone.